 Students seek employment on a self-referral basis, independently arranging for interviews with supervisors.
 Supervisors should know their department's short and long term student employment needs and the skills required of prospective employees.
 Many students have considerable potential but little work experience.
 Jobs are part of their educational process and may even complement their academic work.
 Supervisors can teach valuable job skills that will facilitate transition to careers.
 Carefully matching qualifications with job requirements enhances the employment experience.
 Interviews are important to ensure that the student employee is suited for the job.

 The supervisor explains the student employee's rights and responsibilities once the student is hired.
-The pay rate may be communicated to the student according to the pay plan when the student is hired, but the student may not begin working until their contract has been approved by the Human Resources Office.
+The pay rate may be communicated to the student according to the pay plan when the student is hired, but the student may not begin working until their contract has been submitted and approved by The Office of Human Resources.

 Student employees accessing staff, faculty, administrator and/or student records must know the provisions of the Family Education Rights and Privacy Act of 1974 (FERPA) confidentiality and information disclosure law.
 Violation of the right to confidentiality is serious and could result in liability to the institution.
 Supervisors must inform student employees of the requirements of the law.
 Supervisors should contact Fort Lewis College Registrar's Office for additional information about FERPA if necessary.
 We strongly suggest that you require your student worker to sign a "Confidentiality Contract."